Methodology

 - Ratings are editorial judgments.
 They reflect the people who made them and can be wrong.
 They are not produced by an algorithm and should not be treated as objective.

-- Proprietor currently tracks 30 UK outlets.
+- Proprietor currently monitors 255 active GB outlets and 6,676 active outlets worldwide.
 Hundreds of significant titles — regional papers, specialist publications, community media — are absent.
 Blindspot detection is only as good as the outlets in the sample.

 - RSS-based ingestion cannot retrieve paywalled articles.
 The Times, The Economist, and The Spectator contribute headline-level signals only.